-- Pouch panel (or film) options can include ultra-clear. transparent and beige.
-You can also select pouches that have a soft cover, to help increase your comfort and provide added discretion. - Viewing option (available on one-piece systems) offers the discretion of a beige panel and the confidence of a clear pouch all-in-one.
-When the beige flap is lifted, the stoma and output can be observed clearly and privately.
+- Pouch panel (or film) options are available in ultra-clear, transparent and opaque.
+You can also select pouches that have a soft cover, to help increase your comfort and provide added discretion. - Viewing option (available on one-piece system) offers the discretion of an opaque panel and the confidence of a clear pouch all-in-one.
+When the opaque flap is lifted, the stoma and output can be observed clearly and privately.